FusionCache/docs/docs/design.md

 - A query executes on its own thread
 - Each query is completely separate - there is no interthread communication required
-- When a read query has finished executing, the response is sent immediately, irrespective of the receive order (explanation further down)
+- When a read query finishes executing, the response is sent immediately, irrespective of the receive order (explanation further down)

-A performance killer for multithreaded software are mutexes used to protect mutable shared data between threads (thread A wants to update a value whilst thread B wants to read or write the same data):
+A performance killer for multithreaded software are mutexes used to protect mutable shared data between threads: a thread needs to read or write to a memory location whilst at least one other thread also must read or write to the same location.

-- a thread arrives at a mutex, checking if it's available
+- A thread arrives at a mutex, checking if it's available
-  - if not, it's pushed to the 'waiting' queue
+  - If not, it's pushed to the 'waiting' queue
-  - if so, it acquires the mutex
+  - If so, it acquires the mutex
-- when a thread completes, it releases the mutex
+- When the acquired thread completes, it releases the mutex
-- the next thread is popped from the 'waiting' queue
+- The next thread is popped from the 'waiting' queue

 This takes time, is likely to invalidate cache lines and the waiting threads must be synchronised.

+If more than one thread can mutate the same memory location, then all threads that access that memory location must use protection, even if the majority of the threads only require read access.

 <br/>